sparkslabs/iot-kit/README.md

 ### License ###

-The code in this release will all be under the Apache 2 Licence, with an option to allow reuse under the GPL version 2.
+You may use this code under the Apache 2 License.
+You may additionally use this code under the GPL version 2, but ask for any/all patches back to be provided under the apache 2 license (for simplicity's sake)

-Original implementations ©copyright 2013 BBC.
+Original implementation ©copyright 2013 BBC.

+Initial release 2014 by BBC Research & Development

 ### Contact ###